coding-umr/JavaScript_Learning/README.md

 ## Used By

-This project is used by the following people across the world for learning purposes
+This project is used by the many people across the world for learning purposes